 Cognitive Explanations for Why Relationships Change or End:

 The study of attributions looks at how people explain behaviour.
-In the field of marriage and marital satisfaction, attributions are the most commonly studied cognitive factor and decades of research has found that how couples make attributions can affect their marital satisfaction
+In the field of marriage and marital satisfaction, attributions are one of the most commonly studied cognitive factor and decades of research has found that how couples make attributions can affect their marital satisfaction

 If someone makes a positive attribution it means they think the reason for their partner’s good behaviour is due to internal factors (e.g. their personality) and bad behaviour is attributed to external factors (e.g. the actions of others).
 A negative attribution is the opposite – good behaviour is a result of external factors and bad behaviour is blamed on the person (internal factors).
 Not surprisingly, couples who make positive attributions tend to have higher marital satisfaction, while those that make negative attributions tend to be less satisfied.